A. H. Tammsaare: Biography

 Tammsaare was born in Järva County, in the municipality of Albu, in the village of Vetepere, Estonia.
 The son of a farmer, he came from a poor background but managed to collect enough money for his education.
-His family was quite enlightened for the time, with his father ordering newspapers, which was something most Estonian farmers didn't do.
+His family was quite enlightened for the time, with his father ordering newspapers, which was something most Estonian farmers did not do.
 He studied in Väike-Maarja and Tartu at the Hugo Treffner Gymnasium, and afterward at the University of Tartu where he studied law.
 Tammsaare's studies were interrupted by tuberculosis in 1911.
 He spent over a year in a sanatorium in Sochi – where his museum house is open to the public – and the following six years in his brother's farm in Koitjärve, Estonia (now part of the Põhja-Kõrvemaa Nature Reserve), reading works of Cervantes, Shakespeare, and Homer.
 His younger sister, Maria Hansen, was the mother of Tammsaare's nephew, actor Arno Suurorg.

 In 1918, when Estonia became independent, Tammsaare moved to Tallinn.
 It was here that Tammsaare wrote prose works based on the history and lives of the Estonian people that gained him a prominent place in Estonian literature.

 Tammsaare was interested in philosophy and psychology.
 His novels reflect the ideas of Bergson, Jung and Freud.
 He was, however, skeptical about cosmopolitanism.
 "European culture" he wrote, "is something to be overcome if one wishes to see the triumph of love, justice, and humanity spoken of so glibly".
 Like Carl Robert Jakobson and Jaan Tõnisson's Tartu Renaissance group, he believed that Estonian culture was best served by farmers and intellectuals from rural backgrounds.
-His work was influenced at various stages by Oscar Wilde, Knut Hamsun and André Gide, but, above all, the Russian realists.
+His work was influenced at various stages by Oscar Wilde, Knut Hamsun and André Gide, while also the Russian realists.
 "In the whole of world literature," said Tammsaare, I have never read anything to compare to the Russians... there is no one to compare to Tolstoy, Dostoevsky or Gogol"...
 Dostoevsky "really disturbed me: I lived in a waking dream under his influence.
 I was especially gripped by Crime and Punishment.